-Members of the Partnership have appointed a qualified Medical Advisor whose advice may be sought when assessing whether to place an applicant in a higher priority band on medical grounds.
+The Council has appointed a qualified Medical Advisor whose advice may be sought when assessing whether to place an applicant in a higher priority band on medical grounds.

 Applicants with serious medical problems may complete a self-assessment form.
-A Housing Officer will consider the information provided and make an assessment as to whether any medical priority should be awarded.
-In some cases the Managing Partner will seek the medical advisor's opinion before reaching a decision.
-They will consider the medical advisors opinion along with all other relevant information in order to determine whether a priority band should be given and also any recommendation for the type of housing required (e.g. ground floor or adapted accommodation).
+A Housing Officer will consider the information provided and make an assessment as to whether any medical priority should be awarded, including consulting a qualified medical adviser as required They will consider the medical advisor's opinion along with all other relevant information in order to determine whether a priority band should be given and also any recommendation for the type of housing required (e.g. ground floor or adapted accommodation).

 If applicants have been assessed as having a medical need they will be advised of the type of property that would be considered as suitable.
 Bids placed by the applicant on properties not meeting the criteria recommended will not be considered for the property.

-When making a decision whether to award a priority on medical grounds, the Housing Officer will look at:-
+When making a decision whether to award a priority on medical grounds, the Housing Officer will look at: -